Polygyny in Islam: Hanbali School

-Imam Ahmed ibn Naqib al Masri, from the Shaafi’i School of jurisprudence, said ‘’It is fitter to confine oneself to just one’’ [Umdatu Salik].
+"It is fitter to confine oneself to just one".
+Imam Ahmed ibn Naqib al Masri, from the Shaafi’i School of jurisprudence, [Umdatu Salik].

-Imam Ghazali, from the Shaafi’i School of jurisprudence, stated: "It does not call for two wives, [since] plurality may render life miserable and disrupt the affairs of the home."
-[Kitab al Nikah, Ihya Uloom ud Din].
+"It does not call for two wives, [since] plurality may render life miserable and disrupt the affairs of the home."
+Imam Al-Ghazali, from the Shaafi’i School of jurisprudence, [Kitab al Nikah, Ihya Uloom ud Din].

-Imam Shaafi’i offered an additional exegesis for the final clause of the pivotal verse discussing the divine legislation of polygyny and the divine limitations imposed upon this ancient institution.